mworion/MountWizzard4/README.rst

 =============

-Welcome to MountWizzard4 is a utility for 10micron users for improving the workflow for astronomy work and imaging runs on Windows, OSx and Linux (Ubuntu 18.04 and 20.04 tested).
-As a python application, it should run in all environments supporting python 3.7-3.9 and PyQt5 as a GUI framework.
+Welcome to MountWizzard4 is a utility for 10micron users for improving the workflow for astronomy work and imaging runs on Windows (10 and 11), OSx (Mojave
+- Monterey), Linux (Ubuntu 18.04 and 20.04) and some Linux ARMV7 distributions
+(Astroberry and StellarMate).
+As a python application, it should run in all environments supporting python 3.7-3.9 and PyQt5 5.15.4 as a GUI framework.

 Please check these pages for some hints to your installation: https://mountwizzard4.readthedocs.io/en/latest/overview.html